mschuchard/vault-raft-backup/README.md

 ```

 Additionally, AWS authentication must be provided with environment variables or other standard methods.
 The AWS Golang SDK will automatically read authentication information as per normal (i.e. IAM instance profile, `AWS_PROFILE`, etc.).

+## Contributing
+Code should pass all unit and acceptance tests.
+New features should involve new unit tests.

+Please consult the GitHub Project for the current development roadmap.